On a Class of Dynamical Poisson-Voronoi Tessellations

 \end{theorem} Similar to the supporting results, Lemma~\ref{lemma:Palm-Lcal-ii}, Lemma~\ref{lemma:Palm-Lcal-ij}, individual Palm probability measures are expressed as follows: \begin{lemma} For $l\in [n]$ and for all non-negative measurable functions $f$ on $(\Omega,\Fcal)$,

-where $(\hat{s}(t,h,t',h'),\hat{h}(t,h,t',h'))$ are the coordinates of the intersection of the two radial birds with heads $(t,h)$ and $(t',h')$. \end{lemma} The proof Lemma~\ref{lemma:Palm-Lcal-iin} follows the steps of Lemma~\ref{lemma:Palm-Lcal} and Lemma~\ref{lemma:Palm-Lcal-ii}, except for the extra condition, for the void probabilities, the multiple half-ellipses to be empty of head points corresponding to the different speeds, as in Theorem~\ref{thm:HOnspeed} and Figure~\ref{figure:mixed_birds1}.
+where $(\hat{s}(t,h,t',h'),\hat{h}(t,h,t',h'))$ is the coordinates of the intersection of the two radial birds with heads $(t,h)$ and $(t',h')$. \end{lemma} The proof Lemma~\ref{lemma:Palm-Lcal-iin} follows the steps of Lemma~\ref{lemma:Palm-Lcal} and Lemma~\ref{lemma:Palm-Lcal-ii}, except for the extra condition, for the void probabilities, the multiple half-ellipses to be empty of head points corresponding to the different speeds, as in Theorem~\ref{thm:HOnspeed} and Figure~\ref{figure:mixed_birds1}.

 Having said this, we move towards the interesting case of mixed handovers similar to Lemma~\ref{lemma:Palm-Lcal-ij}, for which we provide more details in the following. \begin{lemma} For $r\neq l\in [n], k=1,2$ and for all non-negative measurable functions $f$ on $(\Omega,\Fcal)$,

 where, $(\hat{s}_k(t,h,t',h'),\hat{h}_k(t,h,t',h'))$ are the coordinates of the $k$-th intersection of the two radial birds with heads at $(t,h)$ and $(t',h')$, $t^*=\frac{1}{v_lv_r}(h^2-h'^2)^\half (v_r^2-v_l^2)^\half$. \end{lemma} \begin{remark} The symmetry envisioned earlier in Lemma~\ref{lemma:symm} can also be shown to hold, using the same time-reversal argument, under the very specific assumption that the function $f$ is symmetric, i.e., $f(\Hcal)= f(-\Hcal)$, defined in Subsubsection~\ref{subsubsection:symmEf}.
 In other words,